 To that end, the official control laboratories must send all strains of Salmonella isolated in the framework of the PNCS to the National Reference Laboratory (Algete).
 Own-check laboratories must also send the National Reference Laboratory (Algete), on request, any strains obtained in the framework of the PNCS.
 The frequency of dispatch of such strains shall be as agreed between the National Reference Laboratory and the laboratories.

-• en on behalf of the FBO alternative methods may be userdance with the most recent version of EN/ISO16140 m ⊠yes □no If no please explain. e used instead of the methods referred to above, if validated in accord ernative detection methods). lance 11.
-Samples are trai nsported and stored in accordance with point 2.2.4 and 3 .1 of the Annex to Reg gulation (EU) No 200/2012.
-In particular samples examina ation shall start within 48 hours following receipt and within 4 days after sampling. ⊠yes
+11. .
+Samples are transported and stored in accordance with point 2.2.4 and 3.1 of the Annex to Regulation (EU) No 200/2012.
+In particular samples examination at the laboratory shall start within 48 hours following receipt and within 4 days after sampling.